 FROM album_artist_names;

-If we tried to drop the album_artist_names view, we will get an error as the temp_album_artist_names table uses that view:
+If we tried to drop the album_artist_names view, we would get an error, as the temp_album_artist_names table uses that view:

 DROP VIEW IF EXISTS album_artist_names